Biden receives Communion in Rome amid debate in US

 ROME (AP) — President Joe Biden received Communion at St. Patrick’s Church during Saturday Vigil Mass, a day after saying Pope Francis told him he should continue to partake in the sacrament, despite the opposition of some conservatives in the U.S. upset with his position on abortion.

-The Bidens visited the English-speaking church that is the main place of worship for the American Catholic community in Rome and located near the U.S. Embassy.
+Biden and his wife, Jill, visited the English-speaking church that is the main place of worship for the American Catholic community in Rome and is located near the U.S. Embassy.
 The president stopped in between events at the Group of 20 world leaders' summit taking place in the city this weekend.

-About 30 people were at the Mass, and security guards ringed the aisles.
-The Bidens sat in the last row that had been roped off as “reserved.”
+About 30 people attended the Mass, and security guards ringed the aisles.
+The Bidens sat in the last row that had been roped off as “Reserved” and entered quietly, just after Mass had begun.

-Mass was celebrated by the Rev. Joe Ciccone and two concelebrating priests.
-Biden waved to two women in the rows in front of him as he arrived with Jill by his side.
-No special announcement was made at the start of Mass.

-Before the collection was taken, a layman said from the altar that the parish welcomed all, including visitors, and noted that the parish receives no funding from the archdiocese of Rome or the Vatican.
+The Rev. Joe Ciccone, the vice rector of St. Patrick's and a member of the Paulist order, was the main celebrant and was joined by the parish rector, the Rev. Steven Petroff, and a third priest.
+The Associated Press attended the service.

-In an interview after Mass, Ciccone said Biden’s abortion position and whether to administer Communion was not an issue for him or the parish.
+Ciccone's homily was a meditation on love that he said he had composed days ago, before he knew the Bidens would be attending.
+He said it was an honor to have them in the parish, and that Biden's position on abortion and whether to administer Communion was not an issue for him or the parish.

 “Communion is what brings us together in the Lord.
 None of us are pure and perfect.
 We struggle through life.
-We’re all saints and sinners," Ciccone said.
+We’re all saints and sinners,” Ciccone told The Associated Press after the service.

 “And when you’re a public figure you have to make certain decisions, especially in a democracy, on behalf of more than just your own personal feelings,” he added.